hamacom2004jp/cmdbox/docs/_sources/docs/authentication.rst.txt

                 client_secret: XXXXXXXXXXX    # Specify the GitHub OAuth2 client secret.
                 redirect_uri: https://localhost:8443/oauth2/github/callback # Specify the OAuth2 redirect URI for GitHub.
                 scope: ['user:email']         # Specify the scope you want to get from GitHub's OAuth2.
 Usually, just reading the email is sufficient.
+                signin_module:                # Specify the module name that implements the sign-in. see, cmdbox.app.signin.SignIn
                 note:                         # Specify a description, such as a reference site for OAuth2 on GitHub.
                     - https://docs.github.com/ja/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#scopes